 \section{Method}

-In this section, we will first review the related works using object query and present the key insights and motivations of our method.
-Then we present a short description of our Fashionformer and detail the design of our proposed two stream query learning framework for both object query and attribute query.
+In this section, we will first review the related works using object query and present our method's key insights and motivations.
+Then we briefly describe our Fashionformer and detail the design of our proposed two-stream query learning framework for both object query and attribute query.
 Finally, we describe the training and inference procedures.